LeoFeatherstone/occurrences/README.md

 # Occurrences
-### Simulation scripts and empirical analyses using occurrence data in https://www.biorxiv.org/content/10.1101/596700v2.
-The following should allow one to \n reproduce our analyses.
+## Simulation scripts and empirical analyses using occurrence data in https://www.biorxiv.org/content/10.1101/596700v2.
+The following should allow one to reproduce our analyses.
 ### All scripts are run using BEAST2 (http://www.beast2.org/). \n Simulations were conducted in BEAST v2.5.1 and analyses of Washtington SARS-CoV-2 in BEAST v2.6.0.

 ### Simulation scripts